How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Here, I am referring to broken items, Sharpie drawings on the walls, pet issues, etc. In this case, you will need to address these issues with your Airbnb guest and send a money request to recoup costs.
 If that doesn’t work, then you bring in Airbnb’s AirCover program.

-You should read my post about How To Get Reimbursed When A Guest Damages Your Rental!
+You should read my post about How to Get Reimbursed When a Guest Damages Your Rental!

 Airbnb Hosting Tips